MathematicGuy/RemoteObsidian/Artificial Intelligence/SIC - Artificial Intelligence Foundations Machine Learning.md

 3. Testing (10%) -> Data use to test the Model after a training section was complete
 > This split is importance bc it be used to tested on the datas it wasn't trained on

+-> Clean the data and split them into 3 group: Training, Validation and Testing data.

 ### 3. Model training and testing
 > Choose Machine Learning Algorithm for your processed data and start your training process

 In this process you go through these step:
-- Iterate and experiment
+- Iterate and experiment (neccessary to find out what correct and should be avoid)
-- Fine tune
+- Fine tune (Increase Model prediction ability)
-- Evaluate
+- Evaluate (Check Model performance with diff input and output to see if the model meet the standard)
-- Place your model into production
+- Place your model into production (use the model)

 ### 4. Model deployment and maintenance
 > Once your Model deployed, you set up a Cadence (lịch) for Retraining and perform re-evaluate performance.
 ![[Pasted image 20240611102458.png]]
+> This step for Improvement

 ## Framming Machine Learning Problems
 > Identify problem should use ML.